The Software Development Process: A Definitive Guide for 2023

 The Power of the Built Processes

-In the development phase of the SDLC, the main challenge is finding an effective balance to reduce time and money costs.
+Thus, during the development phase of the SDLC, one of the primary challenges is striking a multifactorial balance that reduces time and money costs.
 After all, different approaches to the software development process are just tools that can be adapted to meet the goals of a particular project.